 Opportunities also exist for inter-disciplinary programs in biotechnology, plant breeding, microclimatology, plant stress, pest management, and international agriculture.

 The department has access to state-of-the-art facilities and instrumentation to support research interests ranging from the most applied to the most basic.
-Laboratory based research is conducted in Plant Sciences Hall with ancillary greenhouses, growth chambers and small plots available, as needed.
-Field research problems may be carried out with faculty in Lincoln or the Research and Extension Centers at North Platte and Scottsbluff.
+Laboratory based research is conducted in Plant Sciences Hall, Beadle Center, and Center for Virology with ancillary greenhouses, growth chambers and small plots available, as needed.
+Larger field research projects may be carried out at UNL Research and Extension Centers as well as a network of farm cooperator locations coordinated by our extension team.